 - Live Poster presentations with interactive discussion boards

 Prof. Harris is a social neuroscientist who takes an interdisciplinary approach to understand human behaviour.
 His research explores the neural correlates of person perception, prejudice, dehumanization, anthropomorphism, social learning, social … MORE

 Pumla Gobodo-Madikizela is Professor and Research Chair for Historical Trauma and Transformation at Stellenbosch University.
 Her work focuses mainly on two strands of research: exploring intergenerational repercussions of oppression and … MORE

 Who should attend?

-The Mind & Life Institute is committed to: 1) building a thoughtful and engaged interdisciplinary community that integrates diverse perspectives and experiences, and 2) offering catalytic and transformative opportunities especially for those early in their careers.
+The Mind & Life Institute is committed to: 1) building a thoughtful and engaged interdisciplinary community that integrates diverse perspectives and experiences, and 2) offering catalytic and transformative opportunities, especially for those early in their careers.

-This unique virtual gathering fosters the opportunity to deepen work and connections and the potential for innovative and interdisciplinary collaborations and projects.
-We welcome candidates of all races, ethnicities, classes, genders, ages, religions and spiritualities, physical abilities, sexual orientations, geographic locations, disciplines, and institutions to apply.
+This unique and international virtual gathering offers the opportunity to deepen work and connections, and the potential to spark innovative and interdisciplinary collaborations and projects.

 Applicants must apply to one of two categories of participants: